Home » poker » omaha poker rules

 • Start with strong hands – With four hole cards, it’s tempting to play more hands.
 However, it’s best to stick to classic strong starting hands, such as double-suited Aces, particularly when playing under Pot-Limit Omaha rules for poker.

-• Pick tables with a lower rake – Poker rake is used to compensate the casino operator or poker room owner and can quickly add up if you play regularly.
+• Pick tables with a lower rake – What does rake mean in poker?
+Poker rake is used to compensate the casino operator or poker room owner and can quickly add up if you play regularly.
 Choose sites with a lower rake and explore different options, such as timed rake.

 • Play cautiously post-flop – Given the potential for strong hands, proceed carefully after the flop.
 Assess your hand’s strength according to Poker Omaha rules and consider what possible hands the remaining players might be holding.